QuantumLeaps/qpc-examples/qwin-gui/README.md

 of the C/C++ code on the host._

-# QWin™ Code
+# QWin Code
-QWin™ is included in the QP/C and QP/C++ frameworks (in the `<qp>\ports\win32` and `<qp>\ports\win32-qv` directories), where `<qp>` stands for the installation directory of the qpc or the qpcpp framework. from the QTools Collection._
+QWin is included in the QP/C and QP/C++ frameworks (in the `<qp>\ports\win32` and `<qp>\ports\win32-qv` directories), where `<qp>` stands for the installation directory of the qpc or the qpcpp framework. from the QTools Collection.

-# QWin™ Features
+# QWin Features
-Currently QWin™ provides the following facilities:
+Currently QWin provides the following facilities:

 * Graphic displays (pixel-addressable) such as graphical LCDs, OLEDs, etc. with up to 24-bit color
 * Segmented displays such as segment LCDs, and segment LEDs with generic, custom bitmaps for the segments.
-* Owner-drawn buttons with custom “depressed” and “released” bitmaps and capable of generating separate events when depressed and when released.
+* Owner-drawn buttons with custom "depressed" and "released" bitmaps and capable of generating separate events when depressed and when released.

 Additionally, the provided code shows how to handle input sources: